Eric Y. Chang

 Government to science and engineering professionals in the early stages of their independent research

-He is an active member of numerous societies, including the ACR where he serves as a Panel Chair on the Appropriateness Criteria Musculoskeletal Imaging section, IPSG where he serves as a member of the Imaging Working Group, and ISMRM where he serves on the Musculoskeletal MR study group committee.
+He is an active member of numerous societies, including the ACR where he serves as the Specialty Chair on the Appropriateness Criteria Musculoskeletal Imaging section and IPSG where he serves as a member of the Imaging Working Group.
 He is also the Director of the San Diego VA/VMRF Microimaging Core which provides pre-clinical imaging services to the regional research community, including histology, electron microscopy, and in vivo optical, US, CT and MR imaging.